 To spot and address these pain points effectively, ‘customer’ must be integral to your strategic planning.
 This means creating a compelling narrative around the ‘customer’, where all stakeholders, from HR to Tech, participate in shaping and refining their experiences.
 It’s not just a mandate for your customer service or sales teams.
 Rather, it’s everyone’s responsibility!

 Incorporate this by dedicating a portion of every board meeting to discuss ‘customer’ in depth.
 Not only talking about sales or conversion rates, but exploring real customer stories, their triumphs, their struggles, and their journey.

 By making the customer a central figure in your boardroom narrative, you foster an environment where all feel a responsibility towards enhancing the customer experience.

-Thanks to Rob Clarke, Director and Co-Founder of Elev-8 Performance
+Contributed by: Rob Clarke, Director and Co-Founder of Elev-8 Performance

 4. Train Frontline Employees to Note Recurring Issues

 Have employees capture information customers provide about your products and services that can then be shared with the departments that need to hear it.